LiamBailey/wordpress-flowplayer-beta/readme.txt

 == Changelog ==

 = 1.2.0 =
-* add videos from Flowplayer
+* added functionalityto fetch videos from Flowplayer Designer directly in the admin area
+* added a few filters and actions
+* reorganisations of files and folders

 = 1.1.0 =
-* add extra column to show the shortcode in the overview
+* added an extra column to show the shortcode in the overview
-* add a button in the posts pages so add shortcodes easily
+* added a button in the posts pages so add shortcodes easily
 * fixed typos and updated pot file

 = 1.0.0 =